itsabhisharma23/decisiontree_benchmarks/README.md

 3.  **Verify Upload:**
     * Check your GCS bucket to ensure the Parquet files have been uploaded successfully.

-## 4. Loading Data into BigQuery

-The `data_loading` directory contains scripts to load the Parquet data from GCS into the BigQuery tables.

-**How to Use:**

-1.  **Configure BigQuery Load Jobs:**
-    * Update the scripts in `data_loading` with your project ID, dataset ID, and GCS bucket location.
-2.  **Run Load Scripts:**
-    * Execute the scripts to initiate the BigQuery load jobs.
-This will load the Parquet data into the corresponding BigQuery tables.
-3.  **Verify Data Load:**
-    * Query the BigQuery tables to ensure the data has been loaded correctly.

 ## 5. Running TPC-DS Queries on BigQuery